 After resetting Firefox, you’ll find “old Firefox Data” folder on your desktop.
 Mozilla intention behind on adding this folder to the desktop after reset is to let you restore your old profile data if you didn’t find much help with reset.
-And more over, you can restore all lost customizations including add-ons, without needing to install them again using this folder, but how is the question?.
+And more over, you can restore all lost customization including add-ons, without needing to install them again using this folder, but how is the question?
 We’re explaining that below with step by step in detail.

 Restoring Firefox Old Profile Data after Reset

 1. After Resetting Firefox, Exit Firefox browser.

 2. Backup current Profile folder using tools like Firefox backup tool or MozBackup or you can manually copy Profile folder- click on “Show Folder” on Troubleshooting Information page- and paste to another location on the hard drive.